ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

   * Have an estimated cost per serving.
   * Has an estimated number of servings per recipe.
   * Has an estimate of how long it takes to make.

+The goal of this site is to help improve the nutritional content and variety of foods consumed by students.

 ## Developer Guide